schwemmecomics/schwemme-comics/content/comics/161/index.en.md

 Some days, the tree has to be fed.
 Some days, Bernhard has bad timing.
 And no sense for when to hold a conversation.

 *At the moment, the comic which plays furthest away from Schwemme.
 Woo!
 Milestone!
-Get out of the comfort zone!
+Get out of the comfort zone!*

----